kgar/ts-markdown/README.md

 # ts-markdown

-> **Description**:
->
-> An extensible TypeScript markdown generator that takes markdown entries in JSON and creates a markdown document.
+> An extensible TypeScript markdown generator that takes JSON and creates a markdown document.

 ## Getting Started